HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 !!!note
     You can click the trash can icon corresponding to the field to remove the field from the form.

-### List available views
+### Database Views

 1. Select a schema from the list of schemas and the details for it will load.
-2. Select **Database Views** from the menu bar.
+2. Select **Database Views** from the navigation pane.
 This lists all the views for the selected schema.
+3. Search available views. (optional)

       ![List Views](../../assets/images/ListOfViews1.png)

+- If you like to *activate all* the Views, then click the **Activate All**, otherwise click **Deactivate All** to deactivate all the Views and no longer available on your App.

 ### Activate a view